TehBrian/tehbrian.github.io/README.md

 ISSUES
 -

-None except like the website looks like absolute GARBAGE.
+None except the website looks like absolute GARBAGE.